State University of New York College of Optometry: History

 In 1972, SUNY Optometry moved into 122 East 25th St. where the OCNY has been operating a clinic for many years.
 That year, the college took over OCNY's educational, clinical, and vision research programs, firmly establishing itself as a major hub for vision science and education.

 In 1974, the college established an in-house vision therapy residency.
 This was the first optometric residency program in the country and the third to receive accreditation status.
 In 2003, the name of the program was changed to the Dr. Irwin B. Suchoff Residency Program in Vision Therapy and Rehabilitation to honor Dr. Suchoff who was the program's first residency supervisor in 1975 and the nation's first Director of Residency Education.

 In 1975, the inaugural class of SUNY Optometry graduated, with 17 students receiving their degrees.

 As the college continued to expand, the need for more space became apparent.
 In 1976, the college moved to 100 E 24th St. where it would remain until 1999.

 In 1999, the college moved to its current campus across from Bryant Park in what was originally the Aeolian Building, which was built in 1912 for the Aeolian Company, a piano manufacturer.
 The building is where music composer George Gershwin debuted one of his most famous works, Rhapsody in Blue, on February 12, 1924.
 SUNY Optometry commemorated the 100th anniversary of Rhapsody in Blue with a special performance of the work on February 12, 2024.

 In 2024, the Optometric Center of New York (OCNY) was renamed The SUNY College of Optometry Foundation to better align with the organization's mission of support eye care, vision research, and optometric education though the work of SUNY Optometry and the University Eye Center.

+In 2027, the College will open a new campus in Syracuse, NY as part of their Doctor of Optometry program.
+The campus will be located on the SUNY Upstate Medical campus.
+The College will enroll 16 students in its inaugural year.